Board

 Kevin Simmons

 Kevin is a Board Member representing Prince Edward Island Cattle Producers (PEICP).
-He is a member of the Animal Health and Care, Domestic Agriculture Policy and Regulations, and Food Policy committees.
+He is a member of the Domestic Agriculture Policy and Regulations and Food Policy committees.
 Kevin’s involvement with CCA stems from him wanting to learn more about the opportunities and challenges in the beef industry and contributing to help make some positive changes for the benefit of cattle producers.

 Kevin sits as a director for the PEICP and is a past Chair for PEICP.
 His community involvement includes sitting on the boards of his local Co-Op and a local community pasture, and being a 4-H leader for over 20 years.